raffienficiaud/boost-cmake/README.md

 ## How it works

-* each library or tool of Boost is a package
+* each library or tool of Boost is called a **package**
-* each package describes its components and, for each component, their dependencies
+* each package describes its **components** and, for each component, their dependencies
 * those descriptions are read by the super project `CMakeLists.txt`
-* the libraries and components are then included in the main project, in the right order
+* the libraries and components are then included in the main project, in the *topological* order of their dependencies

+### Declaring components and dependencies

-The description of the components and their dependencies is made via a tiny text file, `boost-decl.cmake` that is in a CMake format.
+The description of the package, components and their dependencies is made via a tiny text file, `boost-decl.cmake` that is in a CMake format.

 To integrate a library: